 As partners in a partnership, unitholders are allocated a share of taxable income irrespective of the amount of cash, if any, distributed by us to the unitholders.
 Taxable income in a given period to a unitholder may include of ordinary income from cancellation of our debt and capital gain upon our disposition of properties and the tax allocation of our taxable income may require the payment of United States federal income taxes and, in some cases, state and local income taxes by our unitholders.
 As of January 21, 2016, we have suspended all cash distributions to unitholders and monthly cash distributions to holders of our preferred units.
 We may engage in transactions to de-lever the Partnership and manage our liquidity that may result in income and gain to our unitholders.
 For example, if we sell assets, our unitholders may be allocated taxable income and gain resulting from the sale.
-Further, if we engage in debt exchanges, debt repurchases, or modifications of our existing debt, these or similar transactions could result in "cancellation of indebtedness income" (also referred to as "COD income") being allocated to our unitholders as taxable income.
+For the year ended December 31, 2016, we completed 26 divestitures generating proceeds of \$97.4 million.
+Further, if we engage in debt exchanges, debt repurchases, or modifications of our existing debt, these or similar transactions could result in COD income being allocated to our unitholders as taxable income.
 Unitholders may be allocated gain and income from asset sales and COD income and may owe income tax as a result of such allocations notwithstanding the fact that we have currently suspended cash distributions to our unitholders.
 The ultimate effect of any such allocations will depend on the unitholder's individual tax position with respect to its units.
 Unitholders are encouraged to consult their tax advisors with respect to the consequences of potential transactions that may result in income and gain to unitholders.

 Our tax treatment depends on our status as a partnership for U.S. federal income tax purposes, as well as our not being subject to a material amount of additional entity-level taxation by states and localities.
-If the IRS were to treat us as a corporation or if we were to become subject to a material amount of additional entity-level taxation for state or local tax purposes, then our cash available for distribution to our limited partners, if any, would be substantially reduced.
+If the Internal Revenue Service ("IRS") were to treat us as a corporation or if we were to become subject to a material amount of additional entity-level taxation for state or local tax purposes, then our cash available for distribution to our limited partners, if any, would be substantially reduced.